SerenModz21/cdn-worker/README.md

 The easiest method is to click the Deploy with Workers button above and going through the installation steps provided by Cloudflare.

 There will not be a manual installation guide as of now but one may be added in the future.
-If you need any help or have any questions, free feel to create an issue and I will try my best to help you out.
+However, if you need any help or have any questions, free feel to create an issue and I will try my best to help you out.

-As for the KV namespace, keys should be users' access tokens and some sort of user identification for the value.
-For example: the users name.
+As for the KV namespace, the key should be the user's access token and some sort of user identification for the value.
+For example: the name of the user.

-## Example

-ShareX example:
+### ShareX Config Example

 ```json
 {